Zines and publications

 Sensing Crossbones: bodies in place

 Over winter 2025–2026, a group of eight volunteers at Crossbones Graveyard were invited to take part in a journalling activity exploring community wellbeing.
 Guided by prompts inviting curiosity about the site through the senses and body awareness, volunteers reflected individually on their volunteering sessions.
 Together, they have generated a body of community research, tracking their interactions with the site through time.
-The individual contributions have been brought together in this zine, compiled during a collaborative collaging session.
-The project concluded with a participatory collage session to develop a community zine.
+The individual contributions have been brought together into a zine, compiled during a collaborative collage session.

 This project was generously funded by the Wellcome Trust [228089/Z/23/Z].